openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func fetchAnd(val: Int64): Int64
 ```

-Function: Performs an atomic AND operation using the default memory ordering.
-ANDs the current atomic value with parameter `val`, stores the result in the current atomic instance, and returns the value before the operation.
+Function: Performs an atomic AND operation using the default memory ordering, applies the parameter `val` to the current atomic type's value, writes the result back to the current atomic type instance, and returns the value before the operation.

 Parameters: